Last Updated on

 Place a pan on a medium heat and leave till hot (check that the pot is dry too) Add the vegetable oil (or palm oil) and leave to bleach for about 5 minutes or longer (this stage is optional, leave longer if using palm oil) and please remember to keep the kitchen ventilated when doing this.

-This stage is also optional; you can fry the chopped meat in the oil or grill for healthier option.
+This stage is also optional; you can fry the chopped meat in the oil or grill for a healthier option.
 If you choose to do the first, remove the meat from the oil once fried and drain on a paper towel.

 Add chopped onions to the hot oil and stir carefully (the onions will infuse with the oil) add the blended pepper and locust beans to the oil.
 Be careful at this point as the pepper might splatter if the oil is too hot.
 Add the chilli flakes and stir to combine.
 Continue to cook for another 5 minutes, add boiled eggs and ground crayfish.
 Stir carefully into the stew and leave to cook for another 15 minutes on medium heat.
 Check at interval and stir to avoid burning, add salt and seasoning to taste.